 The museum's exhibitions are housed in multiple permanent galleries.
-There is also a changing exhibition hall, an outdoor science garden, nature trails, a state-of-the-art planetarium, an observatory and the international headquarters of the Organization for Bat Conservation.
-The major overarching theme to the exhibitions is the interconnectedness in nature.
-This idea is introduced to visitors in a unique, multi-media theater called the Connections Theater.
+There is also a changing exhibition hall, an outdoor science garden, nature trails, a state-of-the-art planetarium, and an observatory.

 Light Lab, an ingeniously subtle science lesson, is a space designed to encourage curiosity.
 Constructed of textured concrete block and seven different kinds of glass, Light Lab rises nearly 40 feet and showers visitors with patterned light and color as the sun’s rays pass through the glass.
 The principles of reflection, refraction, absorption, transmission, diffraction and diffusion are illustrated.

 This exhibit features several displays.
 The Astronomy Gallery includes ViewSpace, an internet-fed, self-updating, permanent exhibit from the Space Telescope Science Institute, home of NASA’s Hubble Space Telescope and its successor, the James Webb Space Telescope.
 Rocks from Space highlights meteorites collected from around the world.
 Accompanying the meteorite display is an exhibit devoted to tools of Astronomy, including sundials, astrolabes and solar system models taken from the Institute’s collection.
 The Astronomy Gallery also includes a mechanical model of our solar system known as a Copernican Orrery.